PhotonEra-B-V/ReactuLLM/README.md

 # ReactLLM SDD — Spec-Driven Development for React

+"Vybe code no more" do LLM agentic coding the right way.

 A single TOML spec is the source of truth.
 From it we **deterministically compile** a red component/behaviour test suite (the specification) plus an implementation brief for an implementing agent.
 This is the structural twin of